Star catalogue: USNO-B1.0

 USNO-B1.0 is an all-sky catalogue created by research and operations astrophysicists at the U.S. Naval Observatory (as developed at the United States Naval Observatory Flagstaff Station), that presents positions, proper motions, magnitudes in various optical passbands, and star/galaxy estimators for 1,042,618,261 objects derived from 3,643,201,733 separate observations.
 The data was obtained from scans of 7,435 Schmidt plates taken for the various sky surveys during the last 50 years.
 USNO-B1.0 is believed to provide all-sky coverage, completeness down to V = 21, 0.2 arcsecond astrometric accuracy at J2000.0, 0.3 magnitude photometric accuracy in up to five colors, and 85% accuracy for distinguishing stars from non-stellar objects.
 USNO-B is now followed by NOMAD; both can be found on the Naval Observatory server.
+The entire 50GB compressed catalog can be downloaded via BitTorrent using instructions from Skychart.
 The Naval Observatory is currently working on B2 and C variants of the USNO catalogue series.